MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_provision_ml.md

 ### To provision learning pathways

 1. Go to the [Microsoft 365 learning pathways solution page](https://provisioning.sharepointpnp.com/details/3df8bd55-b872-4c9d-88e3-6b2f05344239).
 2. Click **Add to your tenant**.
-If you are not signed into to your tenant, the Provisioning Service will ask for your Tenant Admin credentials.
+If you aren't signed into to your tenant, the Provisioning Service will ask for your Tenant Admin credentials.
 3. From the Permissions requested dialog box, select **Consent on behalf of your organization** and then select **Accept**.

 The provisioning service requires these permissions to create the tenant App Catalog, install the application into the tenant App Catalog and provision the site template.
-There is no overall impact on your tenant and these permissions are explicitly used for the purpose of the solution installation.
-You must accept these permissions to proceed with the installation.
+There's no overall impact on your tenant.
+These permissions are explicitly used for the purpose of the solution installation.
+You must accept these permissions to continue with the installation.

 4. Complete the fields on the provisioning information page as appropriate for your installation.
 At a minimum, enter the email address where you wish to get notifications about the provisioning process and the destination URL for your site to be provisioned to.
 > [!NOTE]